inrupt/solid-common-vocab-js/README.md

 term.messageParams('Current Account').value // Evaluates to "Your account (Current Account)..."
 ```

-### Multilinguality
+### Multilingual support

-Unless we explicitly mandate a specific language, English will be used as the default
+Unless we explicitly mandate a specific language, English will be used by default.
-language.
-Best practice for RDF vocabularies in general is to provide labels (short
+Best practice for RDF vocabularies in general is to provide labels (short human
-human readable descriptions) and comments (longer, more detailed descriptions), and to
+readable descriptions) and comments (longer, more detailed descriptions), and to
 also provide these descriptions in multiple languages if appropriate and possible.
-(Technical note: the language tag defaults to an empty string in the case of fallback to
+(Technical note: the language tag defaults to an empty string in the case of
-the local part of the term's IRI (see the next section about `strictness`)).
+falling back to the local part of the term's IRI (see the next section about
+`strictness`)).

 ```javascript
 const storage = buildStore()